rivertale/pp-f23-final-project/README.md

 <img width="512" src="https://i.imgur.com/YxZTJMF.png" title="source: imgur.com" />

 ## Related Work
 K-Means Clustering is a simple algorithm that reveals the relationship between data.
 K-Means has two major challenges.
-First, in order to converge to a set of centroids, the algorithm must traverse each pixel in every iteration to update the centroids.
+First, to converge to a set of centroids, the algorithm must traverse each pixel in every iteration to update the centroids.
 Second, the initial selection of centroids will largely affect the total number of iterations.

 Previous work has tried to improve the traversing efficiency by analyzing the data using model selection[2] and the hierarchical structure of k-d tree[3].
-These techniques  demonstrate notable speedup on sequential architectures, but the algorithm they used are not suitable for parallelization due to its branching behavior.
+These techniques demonstrate notable speedup on sequential architectures, but the algorithms they used are not suitable for parallelization due to their branching behavior.

-As for the initial selection, the main idea in [1] is to select multiple set of initial centroids and pick the best set to use as the initial centroids within few iterations, since this approach evaluate many initial sets at the same time, it can be parallelized easily.
+As for the initial selection, the main idea in [1] is to select multiple sets of initial centroids and pick the best set to use as the initial centroids within few iterations, since this approach evaluates many initial sets at the same time, it can be parallelized easily.

 ## Conclusions